Fatih Kırtorun: Personal life

-Born in Giresun, Görele, he moved to İstanbul and attended primary and high school in this city.
-He studied the English Language and Literature.
+Born in Görele,Giresun, he moved to Istanbul and attended primary and high school there.
+He studied English Language and Literature.

 Poetry

 He published his poem "Yitik Sayfalar Bilmecesi" (Lost Pages' Puzzle) in Varlık in 2006.
 He wrote a poem devoted to Bilge Karasu named "Öldürsen (G)e(ce)" (Night Tale) in Sözcükler.
 He took part in the Contemporary Turkish Language Magazine with his poem "Gölgesizlik".
 (Shadowless) He penned poems in Koridor Literary Magazine.
 He also publishes works in several literary magazines and reviews.

 Short stories

 One of his early works a short story was translated into Greek at Democritus University of Thrace and also used as a text material in a dissertation at the same university.